 During a game of basketball, players from both teams may sometimes foul each other out of competition.
 Each team’s total fouls are tallied and recorded as they are accumulated during the game.

-According to the regulations of the league, the further fouls committed by a team that has already reached the maximum number of fouls allowed for that period result in the opponent team being awarded free throws as a penalty.
+According to the regulations of the league, further fouls committed by a team that has already reached the maximum number of fouls allowed for that period result in the opponent team being awarded free throws as a penalty.

 The player who was fouled is the one that shoots their free shots.
 The regulations of each league establish a different maximum number of fouls that may be committed in either the first or second half of the game.

-Technical fouls, which are fouls that are not as a result of contact with another team’s player, and offensive fouls, which are fouls committed by a player who is in possession of the ball, are typically not counted towards each team’s foul limits.
+Technical fouls, which are fouls that are not a result of contact with another team’s player, and offensive fouls, which are fouls committed by a player who is in possession of the ball, are typically not counted towards each team’s foul limits.
 Defensive fouls, on the other hand, are counted toward each team’s foul limits.

 The foul limit is reset at the end of each half or quarter, and free throws are not granted for fouls committed after that point until either team has reached its maximum number of fouls.